sreehari-krishnakumar/Facial_rec/README.md

 # Facial_rec
 Hello guys,

 This project is of facial recognition using python and opencv.
-Here we use Haar cascade algorithm to dectect faces.
+Here we use Haar cascade algorithm to detect faces.

-Reqirements:
+Requirements:

  All of the requirements can be installed using pip.
- First download the repository and go to its directory in your terminal.
- Then please run the bellow line in your terminal to install all the requirements:
+ After downloading the repository, you can access its directory in your terminal, and execute the following statement in your terminal to install all the requirements:

     pip install -r  requirements.txt

 Running Code:

-first download the repository.
+The first step is to download the repository .

-Then please add a folder called "dataSet" into the repository which you just downloaded.
+A folder called "dataSet" is to be added into the repository which you just downloaded.

-Next run the first.py, later we need to train the datasets.
-So, we run the trainer.py code to train the datasets.
+Next, first.py is to be executed, and later, to train the datasets - trainer.py code is to be executed.

-Finally we run the facialrec.py file to run our facial recognition code.
+Finally, the facialrec.py file is to be executed - to run our facial recognition code.

 In the facial recognition code,

-  we can change the users name in line 23, 24 of the program according to the id we entered in the execution of first.py code.
+  The users name can be changed in line 23, 24 of the program according to the id that was entered in the execution of first.py code.

- We can add more users by typing in:
+ More users can be added by typing in:

         if(Id == ID_No.):
             Id="NAME OF THE PERSON"

-   where, ID_No. is the respective Id number we gave in the execution of first.py code.
+   where, ID_No. is the respective Id number that was given in the execution of first.py code.